dejanpls/recipes/README.md

 The Odin Project # 1 - Recipes

-Take a look the site live [here](https://dejanpls.github.io/recipes/).
+Take a look at the site live [here](https://dejanpls.github.io/recipes/).

 Practice how to :
 * Build basic html boilerplate from scratch